-At April 30, 2024, we had investments in three ethanol limited liability companies, in two of which we have a majority ownership interest.
-The following table is a summary of ethanol entity ownership interests at April 30, 2024:
+At July 31, 2024, we had investments in three ethanol limited liability companies, in two of which we have a majority ownership interest.
+The following table is a summary of ethanol entity ownership interests at July 31, 2024:

-Entity Location REX's Current Ownership Interest · One Earth Energy, LLC Gibson City, IL 75.9% NuGen Energy, LLC Marion, SD 99.7% Big River Resources, LLC: Big River Resources W Burlington, LLC W. Burlington, IA 10.3% Big River Resources Galva, LLC Galva, IL 10.3% Big River United Energy, LLC Dyersville, IA 5.7% Big River Resources Boyceville, LLC Boyceville, WI 10.3%
+REX's Current

+Entity Location Ownership Interest

+One Earth Energy, LLC Gibson City, IL 75.9%

+NuGen Energy, LLC Marion, SD 99.7%

+Big River Resources, LLC:

+Big River Resources W Burlington, LLC W. Burlington, IA 10.3%

+Big River Resources Galva, LLC Galva, IL 10.3%

+Big River United Energy, LLC Dyersville, IA 5.7%

+Big River Resources Boyceville, LLC Boyceville, WI 10.3%

 Our ethanol operations and the results thereof are highly dependent on commodity prices, especially prices for corn, ethanol, distillers grains, distillers corn oil and natural gas, and availability of corn.
 As a result of price volatility for these commodities, our operating results can fluctuate substantially.
 The price and availability of corn is subject to significant fluctuations depending upon several factors that affect commodity prices in general, including crop conditions, the amount of corn stored on farms, weather, federal policy, foreign trade, and international disruptions caused by wars or conflicts.
-Because the market prices of ethanol and distillers grains are not always directly related to corn prices (for example, demand for crude and other energy and related prices, the export market demand for ethanol and distillers grains, soybean meal prices, and the results of federal policy decisions and trade negotiations can impact ethanol and distillers grains prices), at times ethanol and distillers grains prices may not follow movements in corn prices and, in an environment of higher corn prices or lower ethanol or distillers grains prices, reduce the overall margin structure at the plants.
+Because the market prices of ethanol and distillers grains are not always directly related to corn prices (for example, demand for crude and other energy and related prices, the export market demand for ethanol and distillers grains, soybean meal prices, and the results of federal policy decisions and trade negotiations can impact ethanol and distillers grains prices), at times ethanol and distillers grains prices, reduce the overall margin structure at the plants.
 As a result, at times, we may operate our plants at negative or minimally positive operating margins.